Sustainable Development Goals

 Employment Practice: Appeal Process

-Grievance Redressal and Appeal Process: Offering a Fair Platform: Integral University has a strong grievance redressal system in place to handle employee concerns about harassment, discrimination, professional conduct, and other workplace issues.
-In line with SDG 8's commitment to promoting safe and equitable work conditions, IU's grievance procedure guarantees transparency, fairness, and responsiveness through committees devoted to these issues.
+Grievance Redressal and Appeal Process: Offering a Fair Platform: Integral University maintains a robust grievance redressal mechanism to address employee concerns related to harassment, discrimination, professional conduct, and other workplace matters.
+Supporting SDG 8’s focus on safe and fair work environments, IU’s grievance process ensures transparency, fairness, and timely resolution through dedicated committees responsible for handling such issues.

 Employment Practice: Labour Rights

-Establishing a Basis for Development through Onboarding and Induction: Through the onboarding process, Integral University equips new hires with the skills they need to succeed by introducing them to the university's mission, culture, and policies.
-A probationary term and a comprehensive orientation program guarantee that new personnel adjust well, reaffirming the organization's dedication to workplace integration and employee assistance.
+Establishing a Basis for Development through Onboarding and Induction: Integral University prepares new employees for success through its onboarding process by familiarizing them with the university’s mission, culture, and policies.
+A probationary period coupled with a detailed orientation program ensures smooth adjustment for new staff, reflecting the institution’s commitment to workplace integration and employee support..

 Employee Training and Development